ehsu4220/Dockerized-Flask-API/README.md

 # Dockerized-Flask-API
-General API to handle uploads of large data file chunks via HTTP requests
+General API to handle uploads of large data files via HTTP requests
 - Elements within `<>` are values you must fill in

 # Requirements